Julien-R44/vite-plugin-validate-env/README.md

 type Env = { [K in keyof EnvSchema]: ReturnType<EnvSchema[K]> }

 interface ImportMetaEnv extends Env {
+  // Now import.meta.env is totally type-safe and based on your `env.ts` schema definition
   // Here you can always add custom things that are not in your schema ?
 }
 ```